MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

 /// A continuation of the ICoreWebView2EnvironmentOptions interface to specify whether
 /// the environment is only used to reconstruct direct message channel.
 [uuid(FAB20EFB-C716-47AC-8FED-C8A65A8FA334), object, pointer_default(unique)]
-interface ICoreWebView2EnvironmentOptions3 : IUnknown {
+interface ICoreWebView2StagingEnvironmentOptions4 : IUnknown {
   /// Gets the `OnlyUsedForDirectMessageChannel` property.
   /// The property indicates whether the environment is only used to reconstruct direct message
   /// channel.
 Once set to true, the environment created with this option can only be used to
   /// reconstruct direct message channel and cannot be used to create WebView controller.
-  /// Default to false for most cases, but if you want to call ReConstructDirectMessageChannel
+  /// Default to `FALSE` for most cases, but if you want to call ReConstructDirectMessageChannel
-  /// API in this specific environment object, this property must be set to TRUE typically.
+  /// API in this specific environment object, this property must be set to `TRUE` typically.
   [propget] HRESULT OnlyUsedForDirectMessageChannel([out, retval] BOOL* value);

   /// Sets the `OnlyUsedForDirectMessageChannel` property.